Dr Abinandan Sudharsanam

 Co-authors Megh Mallavarapu

-2022 Sivaram AK, Logeshwaran P, Abinandan S, Mukunthan K, Megharaj M, 'Cyto-genotoxicity evaluation of pyroligneous acid using
+2022 Sivaram AK, Logeshwaran P, Abinandan S, Mukunthan K, Megharaj M, 'Cyto-genotoxicity evaluation of pyroligneous acid using Allium cepa assay', JOURNAL OF ENVIRONMENTAL SCIENCE AND HEALTH PART A-TOXIC/HAZARDOUS SUBSTANCES & ENVIRONMENTAL ENGINEERING, 57, 852-857 (2022) [C1]

 DOI 10.1080/10934529.2022.2119741

-Citations Scopus - 2Web of Science - 2
+Citations Scopus - 6Web of Science - 3

-2022 Praveen K, Abinandan S, Venkateswarlu K, Megharaj M, 'Sustainability Evaluation of Immobilized Acid-Adapted Microalgal Technology in Acid Mine Drainage Remediation Following Emergy and Carbon Footprint Analysis', Molecules, 27 (2022) [C1]
+2022 Praveen K, Abinandan S, Venkateswarlu K, Megharaj M, 'Sustainability Evaluation of Immobilized Acid-Adapted Microalgal Technology in Acid Mine Drainage Remediation following Emergy and Carbon Footprint Analysis', MOLECULES, 27 (2022) [C1]

 Sustainability evaluation of wastewater treatment helps to reduce greenhouse gas emis-sions, as it emphasizes the development of green technologies and optimum resource use rather than the end-of-pipe treatment.
 The conventional approaches for treating acid mine drainages (AMDs) are efficient; however, they need enormous amounts of energy, making them less sustainable and causing greater environmental concern.
 We recently demonstrated the potential of immobilized acid-adapted microalgal technology for AMD remediation.
 Here, this novel approach has been evaluated following emergy and carbon footprint analysis for its sustainability in AMD treat-ment.
 Our results showed that imported energy inputs contributed significantly (>90%) to the overall emergy and were much lower than in passive and active treatment systems.
 The microalgal treatment required 2¿15 times more renewable inputs than the other two treatment systems.
 Addition-ally, the emergy indices indicated higher environmental loading ratio and lower per cent renewa-bility, suggesting the need for adequate renewable inputs in the immobilized microalgal system.
 The emergy yield ratio for biodiesel production from the microalgal biomass after AMD treatment was >1.0, which indicates a better emergy return on total emergy spent.
 Based on greenhouse gas emissions, carbon footprint analysis (CFA), was performed using default emission factors, in ac-cordance with the IPCC standards and the National Greenhouse Energy Reporting (NGER) program of Australia.
 Interestingly, CFA of acid-adapted microalgal technology revealed significant greenhouse gas emissions due to usage of various construction materials as per IPCC, while SCOPE 2 emissions from purchased electricity were evident as per NGER.
 Our findings indicate that the immobilized microalgal technology is highly sustainable in AMD treatment, and its potential could be realized further by including solar energy into the overall treatment system.